guilhemmarchand/dhl-resubmission-docs/docs/scaling.rst

 Multi-threading
 ===============

-Python backend processing messages are designed to perform these tasks in parrallel using multi-threading, the level of multi-threading is controllable by two options worker together:
+Python backend processing messages are designed to perform these tasks in parallel using multithreading, the level of multi-threading is controllable by two options worker together:

 - Max TPS
 - Max Multi-Threads